bingeli1212/nitrile-preview/doc/DOC-contex-multicol.md

 must be called between the \startcolumnset and \stopcolumnset command in order for it to take effect.
 In the example below it is called at the very beginning of the \startcolumnset and \stopcolumnset, making the span the very first part of the two-column text.
-See figure &ref{fig:multicol-3}.
+Following is an example that will generate pages shown in figure &ref{fig:multicol-3}.

     \usemodule[visual]
     \definecolumnset[example][n=2]